Associate Dean for Communications, Promotion and Public Affairs

-With a career devoted to social change communications, she joined NYU in December 2014 from Legacy, for 12 years she led the organization’s award-winning communications initiatives devoted to raising public awareness about the deadly toll tobacco takes in our nation.
+Before joining NYU and with a career devoted to social change communications, for 12 years, she led Legacy’s award-winning communications initiatives devoted to raising public awareness about the deadly toll tobacco takes in our nation.
 Prior to her tenure with Legacy, she had devoted 18 years to the nonprofit, National Center for Missing & Exploited Children (NCMEC).
-As a member of the original team that helped to launch the NCMEC in 1984, Julia is credited with helping to shape the early public image of the nonprofit as it grew from a handful of committed child advocates to the internationally-respected organization it is today.
+As a member of the original team that helped to launch the NCMEC in 1984, Ms. Cartwright is credited with helping shape the early public image of the nonprofit as it grew from a handful of committed child advocates to the internationally-respected organization it is today.